The EMFF is now seeking film submissions for the 2020 festival. Please see the online entry form at the foot of this page.

 Film Length and Format

-Ideally films should be a maximum of 30 minutes long although exceptional longer films will be considered.
+Due to the format of the festival weekend, ideally films should be a maximum of 30 minutes long although exceptional longer films will be considered.
 There is no minimum length for films.
-Films should be initially submitted on digital files, or via a link to private Vimeo or youtube page, or on DVD.
+Films should be initially submitted on digital files, or via a link to private Vimeo or youtube page.
 Our preferred format for screening at the festival itself is a high resolution QT file or other digital file.

 Film Entry – Terms and Conditions for Submission